mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/thirdPartyApi/index.md

 #### Description

-The PISP or DFSP receives a request to unlink a PISP User Accounts.
-The request is rejected upon inspection as the Account Lookup & Discovery Oracle reports that the Participant that owns the Account does not include the correct Consent ID.
-The 3rd Party Initiated Payments BC issues a DeleteConsentFailed rejection message to the PISP/DFSP User.
+The workflow provided by this UC enables the Switch to handle instances where an authorized PISP User is asked to confirm a consent request issued via either the PISP or DFSP Account Holder to unlink their DFSP Account from their PISP Profile.
+The Switch refers the consent request response to the Consent Oracle for confirmation of the Consent Owner ID.
+In instances where the Oracle is unable to confirm the ID of the Consent Owner, the request is failed.
+The PISP User is alerted via the DFSP Account Holder or PISP profile holder, that the DFSP Account that they sought to unlink from their PISP profile was not found.

 #### Flow Diagram